SE-Academic-Group/thich-doc-truyen-app/README.md

 # THICH DOC TRUYEN - WEB APPLICATION

-This is one centralized repo for Backend and Fronteng GitHub repository
+This is one centralized repo for Backend and Frontend GitHub repository.

+## Additional notes

+Backend Repo code is mainly resided on the `develope` branch.